 Yes.
 If your child is old enough to go to secondary school, it’s a good idea for them to download the app so they can be notified if any of their close contacts (such as school friends or teachers) test positive for COVID-19.
 This will help prevent the virus from spreading further.
 No-one will see their personal data, not even NHS Scotland.
 So no-one will be able to find out your child’s identity or where they are because they’re using the app.

 Before they download it, have a chat with them about how it works.
-Discuss how they must let you know if they’re notified that they need to isolate, and mustn’t ignore notifications from the app.
+Discuss how they must let you know if they’re notified that they’ve been in close contact with someone who’s tested positive, and mustn’t ignore notifications from the app.
 If they’re in school when they receive the notification, they should let their teacher know.

 You can find out more about how children can use the app here.